 Most franchisors decide where they want a new site to be located.
 You may get a say in the matter.
-In some cases, they may give you guidelines on where your site should be: a high-traffic area, near your target customers, located on a certain side of the street, or in a desired zip code.
+In some cases, they may give you guidelines on where your site should be: a high-traffic area, near your target customers, located on a certain side of the street, or in the desired zip code.
 But one thing’s for sure, it won’t be in an area with little demand.
 Plus, they may send someone to the site to inspect and approve the location you choose.
-Remember there are multiple decision-makers when it comes to location, so you might find yourself with a nasty commute or in an area that isn’t your top choice.
+Remember, there are multiple decision-makers when it comes to location, so you might find yourself with a nasty commute or in an area that isn’t your top choice.

 Speak with other franchisees